Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for Real-Time Lane Detection: Related Work

 \subsection{Segmentation-based Lane Detection}

 Segmentation-based methods mainly utilize semantic segmentation or instance segmentation techniques to distinguish lane lines from other objects or backgrounds in the image, transforming lane detection into a pixel-level classification problem.
-LaneNet\cite{neven2018towards} employs a two-branch structure of split branches and embedded branches, the split branches output a binary lane mask to recognize lane lines, and the embedded branches assign a unique embedding to each pixel to realize the distinction of lane lines.
-SCNN\cite{pan2018spatial} extends the traditional layer-by-layer convolution operation with a slice-by-slice convolution operation, which passes the information horizontally and vertically between the pixels within a layer, thus enhancing the continuity of lane line recognition.
-RESA\cite{zheng2021resa} introduces a spatial attention module that ensures robust lane prediction by cyclically shifting the feature map horizontally and vertically so that each pixel can acquire global information.
+LaneNet\citep{neven2018towards} employs a two-branch structure of split branches and embedded branches, the split branches output a binary lane mask to recognize lane lines, and the embedded branches assign a unique embedding to each pixel to realize the distinction of lane lines.
+SCNN\citep{pan2018spatial} modifies the conventional layer-wise convolution approach by incorporating a slice-wise convolution technique, enabling horizontal and vertical information flow between pixels within a layer.
+RESA\citep{zheng2021resa} introduces a spatial attention module that ensures robust lane prediction by cyclically shifting the feature map horizontally and vertically so that each pixel can acquire global information.
 Although these segmentation-based methods possess high accuracy and robustness, the models are bulky and slow to process due to high consumption of computational resources.
+HW-Transformer\citep{tits3} presents an innovative lane detection network to expand the visual range around the lane and enable global information communication through intersecting features, alongside a self-attention knowledge distillation (SAKD) method to enhance performance and semantic feature learning.